rupl/chrisruppel.com/travel/_posts/2015-11-06-mr-christopher.md

 ### Be polite and calm, and have a sense of humor

 Thai people seem to truly value a polite, friendly demeanor.
+Greet people with respect.
 Never lose your cool.
 Never raise your voice.
-This wasn't a problem for us, but we saw other westerners doing it and it was very out of place.
+This wasn't a problem for us, but we saw other westerners losing it and it felt very out of place.

-Every day we go in, and wait for my name to come over the loud speaker:
+Thai custom is to address people the reverse of western custom: family-first, given-last.
+So every day we go in, and wait for my name to come over the loud speaker:

 <blockquote class="quote"><p>MIS-TAH CHRIS-TO-FAH</p></blockquote>